DhrishP/voice-agents/README.md

 See the setup instructions below for installing dependencies, configuring environment variables, and running both the backend and frontend locally.

-## Overview

-The platform consists of two main components:

-1. **Backend Voice Agent** (`/src`): A framework for processing voice calls using BullMQ queues, workers, and multiple telephony providers
-2. **Frontend Demo** (`/voice-fe`): A WebSocket-based demo application showcasing real-time voice communication with AI agents

 ## Prerequisites

 - Node.js (v18 or higher)